 The following ten works have so far be published at de Gruyter:

 - Die Frau des Weisen (2016)

 The volumes Reigen and Paracelsus and the play Der grüne Kakadu are currently being prepared for print.

 From the beginning of second project phase onwards, all data were also processed according to TEI guidelines in order to make them digitally available beyond the print edition and e-books.
-The third project, executed jointly by the University of Vienna and the ACDH is now working to the online publication of these editions.
+The third project, executed jointly by the University of Vienna and the ACDH-CH is now working to the online publication of these editions.
 Furthermore, the project team is in close interaction with the Cambridge-based Schnitzler edition project “Digital Critical Edition of Middle-Period Works’ (under the direction of Prof. Andrew Webber).
 In addition to Reigen, and the one-act plays Paracelsus, Der grüne Kakadu and Die Gefährtin, there are plans to publish the play Der Einsame Weg, which has common material roots with a drama of the middle creative period, Professor Bernhardi.
-Through the cooperation between the University of Vienna, the ACDH and Cambridge University Library, the Schnitzler project will, for the first time, achieve the digitally representation of the genesis of Schnitzler’s literary texts across his oeuvre.
+Through the cooperation between the University of Vienna, the ACDH-CH and Cambridge University Library, the Schnitzler project will, for the first time, achieve the digitally representation of the genesis of Schnitzler’s literary texts across his oeuvre.